Ufidtech/Ufidtech/README.md

-## Hello there I am Ibrahim Danjuma! 👋
+## Hello there, I am Ibrahim Danjuma! 👋

-Computer Science student focused on building strong software engineering fundamentals, with a growing interest in backend systems, cloud deployment, and AI-integrated applications.
+A computer science student focused on building strong software engineering fundamentals, With a growing interest in backend systems, cloud deployment, and AI-integrated applications.

 ## 🚀 About Me

-🚀 About Me

 I'm a Computer Science student who enjoys turning ideas into functional, accessible, and reliable web applications.
 I currently work mainly with JavaScript, HTML, and CSS,